shamasshahid/SSRadioButtonsController/README.md

 # SSRadioButtonsController
 A Radio Button Controller class for iOS written in Swift.
-All you need to do is to create an `SSRadioButtonController` object and add your `UIButton`s to it.
+(Now ported to Swift2) All you need to do is to create an `SSRadioButtonController` object and add your `UIButton`s to it.
 It will automatically handle selecting and deselecting without interfering with your own implementations.
 If you want your buttons to have a radioButton circle next to them, use the custom class `SSRadioButton`.